YinHK-gameDev/unity-learn/Project setting/Preset Manager.md

     Alternatively, you can also drag and drop a Preset from the **Project** window into the Preset field.
 6. If you want to add another Preset field to the list, click the **Add** (**+**) tab.

+> **Note**: If you set a default Preset for Transform components, Unity does not use the Position values when you create a new GameObject.
+Instead, it sets the default Position values to the center of the Scene view.
+To set the Position values to those of the default Preset, select the Transform component’s More items button (⋮) and select Reset.

+### Assigning Presets via the Inspector window

+You can also add and remove Presets to use for default settings via the **Inspector** window.

+To add a default Preset:

+1. Select a Preset in the **Project** window.
+2. In the **Inspector** window, click **Add to default**.  \
+    Unity adds your default Preset to the **Preset Manager**.
+3. Open the **Preset Manager** to add filters to the Preset or reorder your Preset list.

+To remove a default Preset:

+1. Select a Preset in the **Project** window.
+2. In the **Inspector** window, click **Remove from**.

 ### ref
 https://docs.unity3d.com/Manual/class-PresetManager.html